 It was in the Narragansett Bay where Rhode Island became the 1st state to take military action against England by sinking one of her ships.
 Rhode Island was the 1st colony to declare its independence from Mother England.

-I’ll admit, in the past I haven’t been impressed by the capital..
-But, it’s definitely more appealing when Autumn makes an appearance so you can talk a walk around the city and enjoy the foliage..
+I’ll admit, in the past, I haven’t been impressed by Providence, the capital.
+But, it’s definitely more appealing when Autumn makes an appearance so you can talk a walk around the city and enjoy the foliage.

-If, like me, you use every excuse to dress in cozy sweaters, beanies, and knee high boots while sipping hot apple cider, then another great Rhode Island discovery for Fall to check out is the WaterFire festival in Downtown Providence.
+If you’re like me, you use every excuse to dress in cozy sweaters, beanies, and knee-high boots while sipping hot apple cider.
+Another great Rhode Island Fall discovery is the WaterFire festival in Downtown Providence.
 Something about foliage and fire just does it for me… 😉

 My sister and I started the festival off with some hot apple cider and were on the hunt for our next foodie find.

 One thing I noticed is that Providence has a lot of bridges.
 Before the “big show”, we walked around and got a look at the rivers before they were all lit up.